 How to Migrate from Ropsten to Goerli

-With the recent deprecation of the Ropsten test network, and the upcoming deprecation of the Rinkeby testnet, developers should be prepared to migrate dApps off of testnets that will not be supported after the Ethereum merge.
-Before Ethereum's existing Proof-of-Work blockchain merges with the new Proof-of-Stake Beacon Chain, dApps should deploy their smart contracts on the Goerli testnet which will be maintained after The Merge is complete.
+With the deprecation of the Ropsten and Rinkeby testnet, developers should migrate their dApps off testnets that are no longer supported after the Ethereum merge, where Ethereum's Proof-of-Work blockchain merged with the Proof-of-Stake Beacon Chain.

 What testnets are being deprecated?

-To date, the primary testnets that have been deprecated include Kovan, Ropsten, and Kintsugi.
-Rinkeby will be deprecated later this year, and the Prater testnet will be merged with Goerli.
-The Sepolia testnet will continue to be maintained after the merge so client developers can continue to test their nodes.
+The testnets that have been deprecated include Kovan, Ropsten, Kintsugi, and Rinkeby.
+The Prater testnet was merged with Goerli.
+The Sepolia testnet continues to be maintained after the merge so client developers can continue to test their nodes.

-Alchemy will support the Ropsten and Kovan testnets until July 1st, 2022.
-Both of these testnets have already been deprecated by the Ethereum Foundation and the larger Ethereum community.
-Kovan has been deprecated for the last year, whereas the Ropsten testnet recently completed its merge on June 8th as a planning exercise ahead of the mainnet merge, which is expected to happen later this year.
+Alchemy supported the Ropsten and Kovan testnets until July 1st, 2022.
+These testnets were deprecated by the Ethereum Foundation and the larger Ethereum community.
+Kovan was deprecated last year, whereas the Ropsten testnet completed its merge on June 8th, 2022, as a planning exercise ahead of the mainnet merge, which occurred on September 15th, 2022.